monticelli-ricardo/BINFO_FCE-9_Alumni_Management_app/README.md

 * __Total number of students registered__, this feature checks how many students are registered in the system and display the output in the screen.

+* __List all registered students__, this feature offers the possibility to users to list all available studented registered in the system.

 ### Systems messages raised based on specific events: